-PLTW Offers Robust K-12 Pathway Leading to in Demand careers
+PLTW Offers K-12 Pathway Leading to in Demand Careers

 (March 23, 2015) – Today during the 2015 White House Science Fair, Project Lead The Way (PLTW) announced that it is the first organization to deliver comprehensive K -12 curricular pathways in computer science, biomedical science, and engineering.

 Starting in 2015-16, districts and schools across the U.S. can offer students in grades K-12 project-based programs in each of these high-demand fields.
 PLTW programs prepare students for college and career by engaging them in critical thinking, collaboration, and problem solving through interdisciplinary STEM content.
 The K-12 pathway model provides standards-aligned, age-appropriate curriculum and assessment tools, as well as world-class teacher training and support resources.

 “By strategically designing K-12 curricular pathways, PLTW has created an experience that engages students early and supports their learning as they develop interest, knowledge, and skills,” said Dr. Anne Jones, PLTW senior vice president and chief programs officer.
 “We cannot expect students to be excited about STEM subjects or excel in problem solving when they enter college or careers if they do not have prior experience applying STEM knowledge to solve problems.”

 This announcement comes during the nation’s most visible and celebratory gathering of K-12 students involved in science, technology, engineering, and math (STEM).
 Hosted by President Barack Obama, the White House Science Fair is an opportunity for young scientists and engineers from across the country to showcase their innovative projects, designs, and experiments.